Send Browser Notifications from Website (Notifications API)

 init_notification() and send_notification().
 The init_notification

-will be triggered when document is loaded or for demo purpose when show
+will be triggered when the document is loaded, or for demo purposes, when the show

 notification button is clicked.
 This function will check if the browser

-notifications, Otherwise it will show a popup to user, notifying that the
+notifications.
+Otherwise, it will show a pop-up to the user, notifying them that the

 browser does not support notifications.